Roncalli Hall, 2nd Floor

 Fairfield, CT 06825

-- Part-time on ground – three or four year completion
+- NEW Part-time on ground – three year completion with courses meeting on alternating Saturdays

-- Advanced Standing on ground – one year completion for those who hold a BSW degree from a CSWE-accredited institution
+- Advanced Standing on ground – 30 credits, one year completion for those who hold a BSW degree from a CSWE-accredited institution

 - Part-time and advanced standing Online option